anderslundsgard/aws-inventory/README.md

 # AWS Inventory
 A set of checks for doing audit and inventory of AWS accounts.
+Perfect suitable for companies that feel they are a bit behind in their Cloud Security journey.

-AWS Inventory is an extremely lightweight tool to do an audit of a single AWS account or 1000's of accounts in an AWS Organization.
+**AWS Inventory** is an extremely lightweight tool to do an audit of a single AWS account or 1000's of accounts in an AWS Organization.

 ## Stage of the project